Pond Management for Fishing

 There are hundreds of fish species that live in streams and lakes in Indiana, and many of these can show up in ponds.
 However, there are relatively few fish species that are well-suited to Indiana ponds.
 Many fish species can cause problems with overpopulation or habitat degradation.
 Therefore, it is important to know what fish are in your pond.

 Our fish species identification guide will help you identify the 30 most common fish species found in Indiana ponds.
 The guide will also highlight which species are best suited to ponds and which species should be avoided or eradicated.
-For help with Indiana pond fish species identification, please refer to our publication FNR-584.
+For help with Indiana pond fish species identification, please refer to Purdue Extension Publication FNR-584.

 Fish stocking is typically only required for new or renovated ponds, or ponds that have undergone a significant fish kill.
 Many other fish problems, such as stunted fish populations, are actually made worse through fish stocking and are best addressed through harvest or other fish management.